Shanghai Ocean University: Rankings and reputation

 As of 2023, Shanghai Ocean University is ranked among the world's top 800-900th universities according to the Academic Ranking of World Universities.
 As of 2021, the U.S. News & World Report ranks Shanghai Ocean University at 499th among the best universities in Asia.
 The university ranked no. 1 nationwide in "Marine fisheries science and technology" in the recognized Best Chinese Universities Ranking.

-International presence

-Shanghai Ocean University has made agreeable advances in international cooperation and communication.
-It has enrolled many international students who are pursuing doctorate or graduate and undergraduate degrees.
-As for the training courses and further education, subjects such as Chinese Techniques of Aquatic Breeding, Development of Marine Fishery and Preservation of Fishery Resources, Chinese Language, Chinese Traditional Culture have formed their own features and gained their own advantages.
-Up to now, the university has established long-term academic cooperation with more than 40 foreign institutions of higher education and research.